Mesh Augmentation of LoRaWAN-based IoT Networks: LIMA Evaluation

 Figure~\ref{fig:energy-test} shows the locations of the ED, LR and G/LG (Gateway in LoRaWAN mode and LIMA Gateway in LIMA mode) when a direct connection without the LR required 30 dBm of power, but only required 28 dBm via the LR.

-Our prototype-based testing showed that: \begin{itemize} \item Multi-hop relaying functionality can be introduced into a LoRaWAN network without making any changes whatsoever to the end devices, the LoRaWAN server(s), or the LoRaWAN protocol. \item Multi-hop joining and authentication of end devices works in a transparent manner. \item The Adaptive Data Rate (ADR) functionality can be extended to have the ED use only the power needed to reach its LIMA Router. \item LIMA with a single LR can extend the range of sensors by nearly 2x, reduce the transmit power by 12 dBm and packet duration by 6x (for equivalent range). \item The LG-LR communication appears to be weaker than the LG-ED communication, ie, the latter tolerates higher attenuations (path loss) than the former. \end{itemize}
+Our prototype-based testing showed that: { \begin{itemize} \item Multi-hop relaying functionality can be introduced into a real-world LoRaWAN network without making any changes whatsoever to the end devices, the LoRaWAN server(s), or the LoRaWAN protocol. \item Multi-hop joining and authentication of end devices works in a transparent manner. \item The Adaptive Data Rate (ADR) can be extended to have the ED use only the power needed to reach its LIMA Router. \item LIMA with a single LR can extend the range of sensors by nearly 2x, reduce the transmit power by 12 dBm and packet duration by 6x (for equivalent range). \end{itemize} }

 It should be noted that the tests were conducted in downtown Brooklyn -- an urban area, near a large university, with a lot of RF interference in the unlicensed bands.
 Indeed, we could detect numerous LoRaWAN end-devices and Gateways in the vicinity.
 LIMA was able to co-exist with other devices and gateways for a better part of a day in a LoRaWAN-rich environment.
 This means that the LIMA Routers should be able to be “dropped in” without causing any harm to existing networks.